a-suraj-bhatti/Playwright-ts-framework/README.md

 ## 3. HTML Reporting

-The framework includes scripts to generate HTML reports that visualize test data.
-The `html-generator.js` script processes data from an Excel file (`Test_Data.xlsx`) and generates an HTML report.
+The framework includes scripts to generate HTML reports that visualize thelp visualize the tests that have been developed till date.
+The report helps in filtering the tests by functionality,team etc by utilizing by reading the tags within the tests and generating a detailed HTML report.

 ### Features
 - **Chart.js Integration**: The report uses Chart.js to visualize data, including test functionality distribution, sprint data, and more.